 In partnership with the United Nations Secretary General's UN75 initiative, each month of Academy operations will be themed and consist of three weeks of formal activities and less formal community building sessions and socials.
 Recent guest speakers have included Jan Eliasson, former United Nations Deputy Secretary-General to Ban Ki-moon, Mogens Lykketoft, 60th President of the United Nations General Assembly, and Mary Robinson, the first female President of Ireland.

 Signing up to the Academy costs just £5 per month, allowing us to cover our platform costs, and entitles you to attend all training seminars, debates, and workshops live.
 All Academy members will gain a certificate upon completion, and best delegates will win Diplomacy Awards, discounts on LIMUN initiatives, and the chance to publish in our forthcoming blog!
 Applications are now closed for October, but will reopen shortly for November.

 For further information on the Academy, please see the attached explainer.

-Sessions will usually run mid-afternoon UK time to accomodate those in EMEA, North America and East Asia.
-Please also check out our social media platforms for more updates and stay tuned for further announcements soon!
+The sign-up form can be found here.
+Please check out our social media platforms for more updates and stay tuned for further announcements soon.